Current Election Information

 You can register to vote by visiting the Virginia Department of Election's registration webpage

-You can register to vote absentee by visiting the Virginia Department of Election's absentee voting webpage
+You can register to vote vote by mail by visiting the Virginia Department of Election's absentee voting webpage

 Get voting rights restored?